 Things to see and do at Bletchley Park

-Families visiting Bletchley Park can expect an exciting, fun-filled day, exploring the museums and discovering all about the secretive codebreakers that worked here during World War Two.
+Families visiting Bletchley Park can expect an exciting, fun-filled day, exploring the museum and discovering all about the secretive Codebreakers who worked here during World War Two.

 Keep an eye on our what’s on page to find out about upcoming events for families including free workshops for children during the school holidays and larger special events throughout the year.

 With so much to see and do, we think you’ll need more than just one day to visit us which is why your admission ticket offers unlimited free returns for a year.
 Under 12s go free (must be accompanied by an adult, pre-booking essential).
 We also offer two family ticket types.
 Find out more on our ‘Visit us‘ pages.

 Pick up a Top Secret Mission Pack at admissions for £1.
 Remember to stamp your identity card in the Mansion!